 }

-There may be cases where the user may want to report exception but also continue handling the current requests.
+There may be cases where the user may want to report exceptions but also continue handling the current requests.
 For resolving this issue, the report helper function comes in handy.
 Basically what this function does is it reports the exception without displaying the error page.

 public function isValid($value)